RC522 RFID In-Depth Guide: Understanding How It Works & Uses It with Arduino

 When the reader is in operation, it will generate a variable electromagnetic field around its coil, which powers the nearby card or keychain according to Faraday’s law of induction.
 The card or the keychain then exchanges data with the reader through a technique called load manipulation.

-Load manipulation
+Load Manipulation

 When the integrated circuit in the card or keychain is on power, a built-in transistor shortens the coil by switching ON and OFF in sequence according to the stored data, leading to an increase in the current consumption from the reader’s coil.
 The reader then measures the change in power consumption and converts it to ones and zeros.